Micci11/challenge1refactor/README.md

 # challenge1refactor
-THIS IS THE FIRST ASSIGNMENT FROM MODULE 1
+This is the first assignment from module 1

 # Description

-THIS IS A WEBSITE THAT NEEDED THE CSS & HTML CONSOLIDATED
+ CSS and HTML was consolidated for efficiency

 Image below for reference